301-Redirection/DBC/Lua/LuaScriptingDocumentation.md

 * an array of CompoundConditions, and
 * an initial value

 An instance of Configuration represents the total configurations found within a function in team_desires.lua.
-The array of CompoundConditions represent all the if statement conditions that are to be evaluated, and the intial value the value that initialises the variable to be manipulated within the function.
+The array of CompoundConditions represent all the if statement conditions that are to be evaluated, and the intial value represents the starting number that the variable to be manipulated within the function will be.

 The general format of a Configuration instance expanded into the if conditions in a function is as follows: